SeppoPakonen/SeppoPakonen/README.md

-- 👋 Hi, I’m @sgebe89, a songwriter, but I also know how to program a bit.
+- 👋 Hi, I’m @SeppoPakonen, a songwriter, but I also know how to program a bit.
 - 👀 I’m interested in *current things* (twitter, gettr, hackernews, zerohedge, globalresearch, naturalnews, youtube, infowars)
 - 💪 I've been using Linux or BSD regularly since 2003 (since Mandrake 9.2)
 - 😕 I have chronic pain in my face